What is The Submission Grinder?

 What do you mean donation-based?
 Does that mean it's free?
 But for how long?

 We prefer "donation-based" to "free" because we depend on your generosity to keep running.
+Our operating costs are pretty low, but if we did run out we would prefer to close the site than to charge to access it.
 We take donations from users.

 We make royalties from ebook sales.